 - The MSCI EM Index is quoted in U.S. Dollars (USD).
 As such currency shifts between the USD and EM currencies will impact returns directly.
 Secondarily, EM economies can be negatively influenced when the USD rises due to the higher interest burden on debt issued in USD and potential economic slowing as local interest rates may need to rise to support local currencies.
 That said, a freely floating currency may act as a steam valve that over time self regulates the economic impact.
 The degree of economic impact differs by country and is mostly dependent upon how much debt is issued in USD and the importance of external trade with other countries.

 - Currency analysis is highly complex with short-term, medium-term, and long-term drivers on both sides of the ledger.
-In general the medium-term and long-term drivers favor EM currencies over the USD.
-Year-to-date, the MSCI EM Currency index is up slightly versus the U.S. Dollar through May 2019.
-An escalation in the tariff war has been offset by signs of weaker U.S. economic growth which has created expectations that the U.S. Fed may lower rates before year end.
+In general, the medium-term and long-term drivers favor EM currencies over the USD.
+The near-term picture, though, has grown more mixed.
+An escalation in the tariff war has been offset by signs of weaker U.S. economic growth.
+That has created expectations that the U.S. Fed will continue to ease monetary policy.

 *Normalization adjusts or rescales the values of different time series to a notionally common scale to allow for comparability.

 - Looking back, the Emerging Markets story has been one that has mainly surrounded the massive industrialization and urbanization of China.
 Looking forward, we see the story expanding beyond China as high manufacturing wages push labor intensive, low margin factory production out of China and into other emerging markets.
 This process allows the labor force in other emerging markets to enter the middle class.
 We are seeing evidence that the U.S. tariff war with China is accelerating this process with numerous countries benefiting, including India, Vietnam, and Mexico.